YuvalBaron1997/Course-Project---Advanced-Topics-in-Machine-Learning-/README.md

 ## Analysis Potential

 This dataset enables various analyses of assistance and expenses across different sectors.
 It allows for comparisons between local authorities, districts, and years, facilitating an in-depth understanding of trends and patterns in social aid distribution and its financial implications.

+## Methodology

+### Supervised Machine Learning:
+In this project, we applied five supervised classification models to predict outcomes based on the dataset.
+The models used were:
+- Logistic Regression
+- Random Forest Classifier
+- Gradient Boosting Classifier
+- Support Vector Classifier (SVC)
+- K-Nearest Neighbors (KNN)
+## Model Comparison
+- The models were compared using cross-validation to evaluate their performance.
+Additionally, a visual comparison was made through confusion matrices to assess how well the models classified the data.

+### Unsupervised Machine Learning:
+For unsupervised learning, we focused on clustering techniques to group data points based on similarity.
+The clustering methods used were:
+- K-means Clustering
+- Agglomerative Clustering